 - ORAZIO LOMELLINO.
 Italian.
 30s.
 Handsome and strong.

 Production & Development History

-Workshops and readings at Dramatic Repertory Company, Little Festival of the Unexpected (Portland Stage Company), Lark Play Development Center, The Farnsworth Museum (with Everyman Repertory Theatre), National Museum of Women in the Arts (with Washington Stage Company), Project Y, Electric Pear Productions, John F. Kennedy Center for the Performing Arts (Washington Stage Company).
+Workshops and readings at Dramatic Repertory Company, Little Festival of the Unexpected (Portland Stage Company), Lark Play Development Center, Florida Studio Theatre, The Farnsworth Museum (with Everyman Repertory Theatre), National Museum of Women in the Arts (with Washington Stage Company), Project Y, Electric Pear Productions, John F. Kennedy Center for the Performing Arts (Washington Stage Company).
 Written with a grant from the Ludwig Vogelstein Foundation.